Andie1991/datapretoria2020/hands-on/02-OurJobManager.md

 ### Double bonus points

-How do you use the `-constraint` or `-format` options to `condor_q`?
-When would you want them?
-When would you use the -l option?
+How do you use `-format` options to `condor_q`?
+When would you want it?
 This might be an easier exercise to try once you submit some jobs.

 ## condor_status

 You can find out what computers are in your Condor pool.
 (A pool is similar to a cluster, but it doesn't have the connotation that all computers are dedicated full-time to computation: some may be desktop computers owned by users.)
 To look, use condor_status:

 ```
 $ condor_status -pool flock.opensciencegrid.org